 If you're looking for a clothing-optional experience, Bermuda is not the appropriate destination.
 There is absolutely no nudity permitted on these sandy shores, so don't forget your swimsuit.
 Another thing to consider when planning your trip to the beach is that most beaches are open from sunrise to sunset, and no one is permitted onto the beach before sunrise or after dark.
 This means no camping or sleeping on the beaches.
 Also, most of the larger beaches have lifeguards during the swim season, but some don't, so use caution in the water.

-If you love snorkeling, a beach worth considering is Horseshoe Bay.
+If you like to snorkel, a location providing that option is Horseshoe Bay.
 Horseshoe Bay gains its name from the U-shaped bend of the coast, while the beach features soft, pink sand.
 The area's blue water from the bay can be moderate to rough, so swimmers and snorkelers should proceed with caution.

 Elbow Beach: Elbow Beach, located south of Hamilton, stretches for nearly a mile and is bordered by hotels.
 The pink sands lead down to calm, reef-protected water.

-The chart directly below summarizes more details on the beaches located on the island.
+The table below offers more details on the beaches that can be found on the island.